sidetrip-ai/ici-core/docs/functional-requirements.md

 - FR-2.8: The system shall enforce a standardized dictionary format with 'text' and 'metadata' fields for all processed documents.

 ### 2.3 Query Processing
-- FR-3.1: The system shall validate user queries against configurable security rules.
+- FR-3.1: The system shall validate user queries against configurable security rules, potentially using chat history context if configured.
 - FR-3.2: The system shall convert user queries into vector embeddings for similarity search.
 - FR-3.3: The system shall retrieve relevant documents based on vector similarity.
-- FR-3.4: The system shall construct appropriate prompts incorporating retrieved context.
+- FR-3.4: The system shall construct appropriate prompts incorporating the user query, retrieved documents, and relevant chat history.
-- FR-3.5: The system shall generate contextually relevant responses using configured AI models.
+- FR-3.5: The system shall generate contextually relevant responses using configured AI models, maintaining conversational context from chat history.
-- FR-3.6: The system shall handle edge cases such as no relevant documents being found.
+- FR-3.6: The system shall handle edge cases such as no relevant documents being found or empty chat history.
-- FR-3.7: The system shall support configurable prompt templates for different use cases.
+- FR-3.7: The system shall support configurable prompt templates for different use cases, allowing inclusion of chat history.
-- FR-3.8: The system shall provide fallback prompts when no relevant context is available.
+- FR-3.8: The system shall provide fallback prompts when no relevant context (documents or history) is available.
-- FR-3.9: The system shall support complex metadata filtering with comparison operations (e.g., greater than, less than).
+- FR-3.9: The system shall support complex metadata filtering with comparison operations (e.g., greater than, less than) for document retrieval.
 - FR-3.10: The system shall dynamically retrieve validation rules at runtime based on user ID.
 - FR-3.11: The system shall build user-specific context for validation at runtime.
 - FR-3.12: The system shall apply user-specific filters when retrieving documents from the vector store.
+- FR-3.13: The system shall determine the target chat session (`chat_id`) for an incoming user query, either by using an explicitly provided ID, defaulting to the most recent, or creating a new chat session.

 ### 2.4 Orchestration
 - FR-4.1: The system shall coordinate all components in the query pipeline from input to output.